Skip to content

 Step 1.
 Select a home campus from our list of program partners: UW-Green Bay, UW-Oshkosh, UW-Parkside, UW-Stout, and UW-Superior.
 Learn more about our campus partners and choosing a home campus.

 Step 2.
-Apply to your preferred home campus using the University of Wisconsin System Online Admission Application.
+Apply to your preferred home campus using the Universities of Wisconsin Online Admission Application.
 Please review the application instructions for your preferred home campus below.
-If you are applying to UW-Stout, you will not use the UW System Online Admission Application, you will use the UW-Stout Online Application.
+If you are applying to UW-Stout, you will use the UW-Stout Online Application.

 Apply as a “Graduate Non-Degree Applicant.”